 The self-directed MAT practices taught in group lessons are the same as those taught in individual private lessons, and “buddy lessons” for two.

 Although clients in group classes do not receive as much one-on-one, hands-on work with the teacher, they benefit from a unique, interactive/dynamic learning experience within the context of each group.

-Depending upon the size of the teaching facility, and specific requirements for each class/workshop or training, Rebecca teaches groups of up to 40 people.
-Average group sizes are 6 – 12 people.
+Depending upon the size of the teaching facility, and specific requirements for each class/workshop or training, Rebecca teaches groups up to 12 people.
+Average group sizes are 6 – 8 people.